I am MichaEL, and this is my salvation story.

 Related Story: I Asked For A Sign From God And He Gave Me One – Lana

 Today I hardly seek validation from anyone.
-If God said it, I’m good.
-I could talk to a person or two about it, but now I live only for the audience of One while living in peace and love for everyone and everything He made.
+If God said it, I’m good with it.
+I could talk to a person or two about it, but now I give myself to living only for the audience of One while trusting to live in peace and love for everyone and everything He made.

 So, my salvation story isn’t essentially about how I received forgiveness of sins, but about the moment Jesus became most real to me.
 As real as the best friend who sticks closer than a brother (Proverbs 18:24).